VirtoCommerce/vc-module-marketing/docs/manage-content-placeholders.md

 1. Open Marketing Module
 1. Navigate to Dynamic content->Content Placeholder and click 'Add'
-1. The system will dipslay the 'New Placeholders elements' blade :
+1. The system will display the 'New Placeholders elements' blade :
      1. Placeholder folder;
      1. Placeholder.
 1. The user selects the 'Placeholder folder';